henriquesd/FriendsApp/README.md

 ### Photo storage
 For photo storage using Cloudinary, needs to create an free account on Cloudinary and set the configuration with your account data on "appsettings.json" file.
-On "CloudinarySettings", inform:
+On "CloudinarySettings", inform your:
 - CloudName
 - ApiKey
 - ApiSecret